 #3 Mandalay Bay Resort & Casino

 Mandalay Bay pulls out all the stops!
-With a Michael Jackson tribute show, an entire Shark Reef Aquarium, concerts ‘on the beach’ as they call them that surround the pool – Mandalay Bay is about offering their guests an amazing experience.
+With a Michael Jackson tribute show, an entire Shark Reef Aquarium, and concerts ‘on the beach’ as they call them that surround the pool – Mandalay Bay is about offering its guests an amazing experience.

 Their pools do not disappoint either:

 - The party-goers will want The Daylight Beach Club, which is essentially a nightclub party in a pool during the day.

 - The family-friendly and more calm pool experience will be found at the Moorea Beach Club.